mityaua/mityaua/README.md

 🌱 Currently, I am interested in learning other JavaScript frameworks and TypeScript.
 Curious about upgrade courses and internships.

-🧠My goal is to participate in thought-provoking projects that will strengthen my knowledge as a front-end or full-stack developer.
+🧠 My goal is to participate in thought-provoking projects that will strengthen my knowledge as a front-end or full-stack developer.

 <h2 align="left">Connect with me:</h2>
 <p align="left">